Equivalence of primitive-stable and Bowditch actions of the free group of rank two on Gromov-hyperbolic spaces: Structure of primitive elements in the free group of rank two

 Thus we have identified primitive elements (up to conjugacy and inversion) with rational numbers.
 Every rational number has a \emph{continued fraction expansion}, meaning that it can be written in the following way : with $n_1 \in \Z, n_i \in \N^* \text{ for } i\geq 2$ and $n_r \geq 2$.
 Denote this expansion by $[n_1,n_2,\hdots,n_r]$.
 The continued fraction expansion of the slope will play a central role when studying the general structure of primitive elements.
 We will now give the general structure of a primitive element in $\F_2$. \\

 Consider $w \in \F_2$.
 If $w$ is primitive, then, $w$ is either a word on $\{a,b\}$, on $\{a^{-1},b^{-1}\}$, on $\{a,b^{-1}\}$, or on $\{a^{-1},b\}$.
 In the first two cases, the slope of $w$ is positive and in the two last ones, negative.
 Thus up to inversion, $w$ can be written as a word on $\{a,b\}$ (positive slope), or $\{a,b^{-1}\}$ (negative slope).
 For simplicity, in the following we will only consider positive slope (for negative slope, just change $b$ to $b^{-1}$).
-We say that a word $w$ in $\{a,b\}$ (not necessarily primitive) is \emph{almost constant} if the two following conditions are satisfied : \begin{itemize} \item Either the letter $a$ or $b$ is isolated in $w$ \item After possibly exchanging $a$ and $b$, suppose that $b$ is isolated in $w$.
+We say that a letter $s$ is \emph{isolated} in a (cyclic) word $w$, if between two appearances of $s$ there is at least another letter.
+We say that a word $w$ in $\{a,b\}$, seen as a cyclic word (not necessarily primitive) is \emph{almost constant} if the two following conditions are satisfied : \begin{itemize} \item Either the letter $a$ or $b$ is isolated in $w$ \item After possibly exchanging $a$ and $b$, suppose that $b$ is isolated in $w$.
 Then the powers of $a$ that arise in $w$ can only be two consecutive integers. \end{itemize} In this case we say that the smallest integer that arises in $w$ as a power of $a$ is the \emph{value} of $w$. \\ In other words, a word $w$ in $a$ and $b$ is \emph{almost constant of value} $n \in \N$ if and only if there exists $s\in \N$ such that, after possibly exchanging $a$ and $b$ and up to conjugacy and inversion, $w$ is of the form~:

 If $w$ is almost constant, we can consider its \emph{derived word} by replacing the blocks $a^{n}b$ by $b$ and the blocks $a^{n+1}b$ by $ab$.
 The derived word is still a word on $a$ and $b$ and thus can be itself almost constant or not. \\ We say that a word is \emph{characteristic} if it can be derived arbitrarily many times, until a single letter is obtained.
 The \emph{values} of a characteristic word is the sequence of values of the almost constant derived words obtained at each step.